RevanBamoki/skylon-wind-tunnel/Docs/assembly-guide.md

 - Attach the turbine to the motor shaft:
   - In V1, a **custom 3D-printed adapter** was used to connect the motor shaft and turbine.
   - Design your own adapter depending on your motor type.
-- Wires exit through the diffuser section and connect to a **DC power supply** using crocodile clips.
+- Wires with crocodile clips connect to the motor leads and exit through the diffuser section and connect to a **DC power supply**.

 **Note:** A standalone DC motor with custom turbine was chosen instead of a PC fan, since suitable fans were more expensive and provided weaker suction.